halykoss/Breakout-OpenGL/README.md

 ## How to run?

-If you want to run the code, you have to install the following packages:
+If you want to run the code, install the following packages:

 ```
 install-package nupengl.core